kant/HackBox/README.md

 You can see the list of routes by running the server as described above and visiting: `/docs` in a browser.

+## Hairbrained Ideas/Suggestions

+- Get this configured to the point where it could be deployed by anybody from GitHub using a [Deploy to Azure button](http://www.bradygaster.com/post/the-deploy-to-azure-button).

 ## Linting setup and config

-Currently using [AirBnB's style guide and linting rules](https://github.com/airbnb/javascript) with only a few tweaks as can be seen in `.eslintrc`
+Currently using [Walmart's eslint config for ES6-node](https://github.com/walmartlabs/eslint-config-defaults) with only a few tweaks as can be seen in `.eslintrc` there are some modifications in the `data` folder to allow for `snake_case` key names for API output.

 ## Running scripts